Alan García: First presidency (1985–1990)

 In 1991, New York District Attorney Robert Morgenthau charged García officially.
-Later in 1992, then-U.S. Senator John Kerry presided over the BCCI scandal report, which concluded García was not only guilty of corruption, but directly involved in an international racketeering network with activities that included drug and arms trafficking.
+Later in 1992, then-U.S. Senator John Kerry presided over the BCCI scandal report, which concluded García was not only guilty of corruption but directly involved in an international racketeering network with activities that included drug and arms trafficking.
 Finally, the Peruvian Supreme Court declared null all the probes and constitutional accusations gathered against García, allowing him to return to Peru after a 9-year self-imposed exile.

 Exile

-On 5 April 1992, Alberto Fujimori conducted a self-coup, through which he dissolved the Peruvian Congress unconstitutionally and intervened in the Judiciary and other public institutions.
-Due to these actions, various politicians were persecuted and prevented from leaving their homes.
+On 5 April 1992, Alberto Fujimori conducted a self-coup, whereby he dissolved the Peruvian Congress unconstitutionally and intervened in the Judiciary and other public institutions.
+Various politicians were persecuted and prevented from leaving their homes.
 García had been serving as Senator for life since 1990, although he was unable to perform his duty due to the accusations of the Chamber of Deputies.
-On 18 October 1991, the Senate debated the proposal made by the lower house to indict García for alleged crimes of illicit enrichment and against the public faith, allegedly committed when he was performing public functions.
-The full Senate decided to suspend former President Alan García from the exercise of his functions as senator for life and put him on trial for alleged illicit enrichment during his presidential term with 38 votes in favor and 17 against.
+On 18 October 1991, the Senate debated the proposal made by the lower house to indict García for crimes of illicit enrichment and against the public faith, allegedly committed when he was performing public functions.
+The Senate suspended García from the exercise of his functions as senator for life and put him on trial for alleged illicit enrichment during his presidential term with 38 votes in favor and 17 against.
 He was able to return to the Senate in March 1992, after the Supreme Court dropped all constitutional charges against him.
-According to Jorge Del Castillo in 2008, Alberto Fujimori ordered Vladimiro Montesinos to capture and assassinate García on the day of the coup.
+According to Jorge Del Castillo in 2008, Fujimori ordered Vladimiro Montesinos to capture and assassinate García on the day of the coup.
 According to his own testimony, García escaped his home while military tanks took over the bloc where he lived.